kugurerdem/rugu.dev/data/en/welcome.md

 # Hi there!

-I am Ugur, and you're now a guest on my website.

-To give you a quick idea about me, I am a software developer who is also deeply interested in philosophy and psychology.
-I usually explore and talk about the subtle details of these areas.
-But I might occasionally share my personal thoughts and plans as well.
+I'm Ugur, and welcome to my personal website, where I share my writings on various topics as well as my projects and work.

-For more details, such as how to contact, or who I am, please visit [about page](/about).
+For more information about me or to get in contact, please visit the [about page](/about).